-Spring Greens are a crop you can plant as early as February and you'll be rewarded with fresh, nutritious greens when other crops haven't got started.
+Collard greens are a crop you can plant as early as February, and you'll be rewarded with fresh, nutritious greens when other crops haven’t got started.

-Spring Greens can be grown throughout the year, but February is an especially good time to start sowing seeds indoors with a view to moving the seedlings outdoors in early spring.
+Collard greens can be grown throughout the year, but February is an especially good time to start sowing seeds indoors with a view to moving the seedlings outdoors in early spring.
+They thrive in cooler weather and can even tolerate light frosts, which can improve their flavour.

-Sow seeds thinly 1 cm deep in trays of moist compost.
+Sow seeds thinly, about 1 cm deep, in trays of moist compost.
 The seeds typically take around 5-10 days to germinate.
-Once they start to get crowded, thin by about half to leave the stronger seedlings.
+Once they start to get crowded, thin them by about half to leave the stronger seedlings.
 By the time they are ready to transplant, the outdoor conditions will be improving.

-Collard greens love cooler weather, but they need protection from frosts when they are young, so indoor sowing is ideal.
-If your windowsills are overcrowded though, you might want to consider using a Light-Booster Plant House or Cold Frame to house your seedlings.
+Collard greens love cooler weather, but they need protection from harsh frosts when they are young, so indoor sowing is ideal.
+If your windowsills are overcrowded, consider using a Light-Booster Plant House or Cold Frame to house your seedlings.
 These growing spaces will maximise the low light early in the season and boost your seedlings' growth.

-Alternatively, if you have a greenhouse, polytunnel, or Easy Poly Tunnel you can sow the seeds directly in February for an early crop.
-Top tip - if you do have an Easy Tunnel then place this over your vegetable bed a few weeks before you intend to sow to warm the soil prior to planting.
+Alternatively, if you have a greenhouse, polytunnel, or Easy Poly Tunnel, you can sow the seeds directly in February for an early crop.
+Top tip: if you do have an Easy Tunnel, place it over your vegetable bed a few weeks before you intend to sow to warm the soil prior to planting.

 Where to Plant Collard Greens

-When it comes time to plant your Spring Greens seedlings outdoors, choose a sunny spot in your garden with well-drained soil.
+When it comes time to plant your collard greens seedlings outdoors, choose a sunny spot in your garden with well-drained soil.
 Collards thrive in slightly acidic soil (around pH 6.0 to 6.8) and appreciate soil that has been enriched with compost or well-rotted manure.

 How to Transplant Collard Greens